nats-io/nats-server/doc/adr/0005-jwt-authentication.md

 This protects the server against replay attacks, since a strongly random nonce is chosen each time.
 It provides no inherent protection against man-in-the-middle attacks, relying instead upon TLS checks.
-The server can enforce mutual-TLS, but not all deployment scenarios encoforce this.
+The server can enforce mutual-TLS, but not all deployment scenarios enforce this.

 A well-behaved client with a competent TLS stack, configured to only proceed with TLS, will verify the NATS server's certificate before proceeding, so will